switchdoclabs/SDL_ESP32_BC24DEMO/README.md

 <BR>
 <BR>

+Version 008  July 11, 2018:   Fixed ClockTimeOffsetToUTC Bug so it is properly read and stored in preferences.
+You will need to hold MODE down during Reset to get the preferences to start recording the default ClockTimeOffsetToUTC.
+Change #define DEFAULTCLOCKTIMEOFFSETTOUTC -25200 for your time preferences.
+This will be replaced with a REST command in a new version<BR>
 Version 007  June 30, 2018:   Added Kludge to fix latest ESP32 SDK problem<BR>
 Version 006  June 18, 2018:   Added multiple methods for getting IP addresses from WiFi - Provisioning<BR>